 Park Fees & Prices

 The fee schedule is an itemized list of fees and charges assessed by Snohomish County Parks.
 Examples include campsite, shelter, cabin, yurt, and parking.
-Prices go into effect January first of each year.
+Prices go into effect no later than January first of each year.

 Transaction Fees are the cost for having an automated reservation system and are similar to the reservation fees collected by state parks.
 They are assessed for all facilities within the system, anytime a reservation is made, changed, or cancelled--be it for an advanced reservation or a drop-in.
 The money collected goes directly to the company that creates and updates the software, provides training and technical support, maintains the servers, and collects and processes the payments.
 For this reason, transaction fees cannot be refunded.